 The works in the Prime State series question if humans are evolved or devolved emotionally from our primitive origins and how we will progress in the future.
 The works in this series explore the relationships between the refined and the primitive, the physical and the spiritual, and the influences of our collective past on present behaviour.

 bronze, resin, vitrine, 30 x 30 x 40 cm

 oil on canvas, gold and aluminium leaf, 140 x 150 cm

-Dancers (iii) is one of a series of ‘Dancers’.
-In these works the monkeys’ gold halos highlight the notion of ‘free spirits’ and the spiritual essence in primitive thought.
+This painting is one of a series of ‘Dancers’ in which the monkeys’ gold halos highlight the notion of ‘free spirits’ and the spiritual essence in primitive thought.
 In the dancer series chimps both mock and imitate the regimented and rehearsed ballet dancers.
 These works compare our finesse to the wilder, more innate feelings that can also take over from rational thought.

 oil on canvas, golf leaf, 150 x 160 cm